ARVAL MOBILITY OBSERVATORY rebrand

 The Arval Mobility Observatory publishes its barometer annually – an extensive survey of trends in Europe.
 The Arval Mobility Observatory Barometer is the result of a large-scale, independent research study into trends in the world of leasing companies.

-Global Mobility and Fleet Barometer 2025
+Belgium Mobility and Fleet Barometer 2025

-Cover AMO Global Barometer 2025
+Cover AMO Belgium Barometer 2025

-Global Mobility and Fleet Barometer 2025
+Belgium Mobility and Fleet Barometer 2025

 Only available in English

-Cover AMO Global Barometer 2025
+Cover AMO Belgium Barometer 2025

 Interested in the previous editions?